 Develop digital expertise

 ‘Most teams work in silos at the moment, which doesn’t help with agility.
-Some senior executives aren’t that comfortable with technology also.
+Some senior executives aren’t that comfortable with marketing event technology also.
 You want to have full integration of the team and have people work together towards a common goal.

 Come up with different ways and solutions together throughout the digital transformation.
 Of course, a young team comprised of new talents who are digital natives themselves help.
 Still, it’s really about having a multi-faceted, out-of-the-box way of thinking to facilitate change.’